-Population at risk of malaria in Nigeria (in millions)
+Population at risk of malaria in Colombia (in millions)

-By 2070, under both high and low emissions scenarios over 400 million people are projected to be at risk of malaria.
-Population growth can also cause increases in the population at risk in areas where malaria presence is static in the future.
+By 2070, approximately 64 million people are projected to be at risk of malaria assuming a high emissions scenario.
+Population growth can cause increases in the population at risk in areas where malaria presence is static in the future.

-Source: Rocklöv, J., Quam, M. et al. 2015.d
+Source: Rocklöv, J., Quam, M. et al. 2015^d